gheorghina/gheorghina.github.io/_posts/2024-01-16-thoughts-on-togaf-cert.markdown

 By nature, the projects I was leading in the last 8 years were no joke, in terms of size, impact and complexity.

-I am a Software Engineer at core, so therefore I do care about my craft.
+As a Software Engineer at my core, I am deeply invested in honing my craft.
 I do want to practice and get better at driving complex architectural changes, which can bring value to the customer, and which would not leave victims behind, but rather bring everyone on the same boat, fighting for the same goal, learning as they go and having fun while doing it.

-I care a lot about learning from mistakes and be able to replicate successes by being able to pin point exactly what worked and what didn't and why.
+I care a lot about learning from mistakes and be able to replicate successes by being able to pin point exactly what worked, what didn't and why.
+Over the course of 16 years in the industry, I've cultivated my own frameworks, methodologies, and tailoring mechanisms, drawing from experiences with RUP and SDP.

-I have my own frameworks, approaches and tailoring mechanisms developed based on RUP, SDP and 16 years of being in the industry.

 I do read a lot, I do practice a lot, I do fail a lot, I do learn a lot.

-I did know about TOGAF, but I always rejected the thought of even looking at it.
+Despite being aware of TOGAF, I had consistently dismissed the idea of exploring it.

-Long story short, I am interested in Enterprise Architecture, but even more than that, I am interested in getting better at my craft, in getting professional feedback on my own approaches.
-I want to learn from others who drive complex projects while respecting the above principles.
-I want to be better at replicating successes.
+In essence, my interest lies not only in Enterprise Architecture but, more significantly, in elevating my craft.
+I seek professional feedback on my methodologies, aspiring to learn from those who navigate intricate projects while upholding core principles.
+My goal is to enhance my ability to replicate successes.

-An here I throw some other famous quotes:
+To underscore my perspective, I turn to a couple of renowned quotes:

 "If I have seen further, it is by standing on the shoulders of giants." - Sir Isaac Newton